r3d5hift/scanner/README.md

 scanner v0.0.1

 The program scans for used 'eval' function, Scanner performs a comprehensive search of eval function throughout the JS file in the given directory, One can use flag '-node' to perform only scanning of node_modules.
 By default  it scans all JS files as well as node_modules.
+Tested on macOS Sierra v10.12.6.

 Usage 1: If you only want to include node_modules